MatPont/MarioBros-MachineLearning/mario-ai-master/README.md

 ## Run Agents

 A library must be created to make possible communication between the agent in Python and the MarioAI Benchmark in Java.
-I used JavaPy which means that Java calls Python.

 Some files are given with the benchmark to make easier this library, it was first for python2 so I modified the files to use python3.
-I tried everything in Linux, so the makefile for Windows and Mac (darwin) aren't probably working.
+I tried everything in Linux, therefore the process for Windows and Mac (darwin) aren't described here.
 Good luck if you use these OS.

-If you use Linux you'll probably need to modify in the directory [`/src/main/java/amico/python/JavaPy`](https://github.com/MatPont/MarioBros-MachineLearning/tree/master/mario-ai-master/src/main/java/amico/python/JavaPy) some files:
-* in `Makefile.Linux` the variables:
-  * `JAVADIRPATH` must be initialized with your java directory.
-  * `PYTHONVERSION` must be initalized with your version of python.
-* in `src/ch_idsia_tools_amico_AmiCoJavaPy.cc` the variable `pythonLibName` should be initialized with the library name of your python, for me it's `libpython3.5m.so` and you'll probably need to only replace "3.5" with your python version.
+You'll probably need to configure JavaPy or PyJava, see below.

 In this directory run the script:
 * `runDQN.sh` to run DQN Agent